What’s this Article About?

 QUIC offers a number of advantages to Solana, namely:

-- QUIC can adapt fast to changing network conditions, a vital requirement for a distributed, decentralized system such as Solana
+• Adaptability and Resilience: The protocol is designed to adapt to changing network conditions, which is a vital requirement for a distributed, decentralized system such as Solana

 QUIC has been added to the port(s) that ingest user transactions.
 This allows for limits to be placed on an actor’s traffic so that the network can focus on processing genuine transactions.
-QUIC is now live on Solana and was fully adopted to Mainnet-beta with release 1.13.4.
-Since the adoption of QUIC, Solana has had no downtime related to spam or DDoS attacks.
-Don’t just take my word for it, verify it for yourself here.
+QUIC is live on Solana and was fully adopted to Mainnet-beta with release 1.13.4.
+Following its integration, the network has observed marked improvements in stability and throughput.

-While QUIC is a significant improvement to Solana’s network, the team at Jump Crypto are pushing its boundaries.
-The team created their own robust and scalable implementation of QUIC in their development of Firedancer, a new validator client for Solana.
+Notably, the team at Jump Crypto is pushing the boundaries of QUIC.
+The team created their own robust and scalable implementation while developing Firedancer, a new validator client for Solana.
 Firedancer’s networking is designed from the ground up to take advantage of receive-side scaling, a type of hardware-accelerated load balancing.
-This parallel architecture allows for each CPU core to handle a segment of incoming traffic efficiently.
+This parallel architecture allows each CPU core to handle a segment of incoming traffic efficiently.
 The team has tweeted that:

 A demo and thread on Firedancer’s QUIC technical milestone can be found here.